-Anyway, I am passionate about using this interest of mine to serve others, so this year I created a simple shift dress pattern to raise money and awareness for Dressember.
+This simple shift dress pattern was created in 2017 to raise money and awareness for Dressember.
 Women wear dresses for the month of December and people sponsor them.
 The money raised goes to fight human trafficking.
 Since the garment industry is such a huge contributor to the exploitation of women and children, this fits really well.
 A person is behind every seam of the clothes we wear, and it's usually a woman.
 Our care in purchasing clothes responsibly is a way to show that we value that person.
 It's bigger than a dress.
-I can't stand the thought of someone suffering because our market has driven down the price of a tee shirt to the cost of a latte.
+Garment workers should not suffer because our market has driven down the price of a tee shirt to the cost of a latte.
 Making a piece of clothing shows just how much work goes into it.

 You will need 2 1/2 yd of preshrunk fabric with a 60" selvage.
 I highly recommend European linen for this pattern.
 (Sizes 0-4 can get away with half of the yardage if Pattern Piece A fits between width of the fabric once it is pre-shrunk.
 Size 16 will need just a few inches over 2.5 yds unless you shorten it )